 "I know one thing."
 I paused when Arthur held up a hand and withdrew a quill and notebook from his robe pocket.
 He gestured his readiness.
 I said, "If you turn the microwave on without anything inside, it overheats and dies."

-"Really?" said Arthur, scratching furiously on parchment.
+"Really?"
+Arthur scratched furiously on parchment.

 "Yeah," I answered.
-"I reckon Mrs. Dursley's going to throw a bigger fit over that than when she discovered there was no 'All-England Best-Kept Suburban Lawn Competition.'"
+"I reckon Mrs. Dursley's going to throw a bigger fit over that than when she discovered there was no 'All England Best Kept Suburban Lawn Competition.'"

 Arthur chuckled.
 Beside him, Molly smiled, even as she scolded, "Shhh!
 The meeting is about to start!"